ericdaat/ericdaat.github.io/index.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
-title: Eric Daoud
+title: Welcome
 ---

-# Welcome
+Hi, I'm Eric, a Data Scientist and Full Stack Developer with additional Data Engineering and DevOps skills.

-Data Scientist and Full Stack Developer with additional Data Engineering and DevOps skills.
 I am currently pursuing a PhD in Machine Learning applied to cancerology at the Curie Institute of Research in Paris, France.
 Besides work, I am really keen on music, photography, karate and golf.